dBpoweramp CD Ripper

 Track List Columns

-clicking on a track list column title (ie Length) allows customization
+clicking on a track list column title (such as Title) allows

-of which fields are shown in the track listing.
-Artist, Genre
+customization of which fields are shown in the track listing.

 CRC shows the checksum calculated from the last rip, a green CRC if a re-rip matches the previous, or Red for miss-match (a sure sign that one of the rips had errors).